semihunaldi/ExcelOrm/README.md

 ##### Limitations
 * Every sheet maps to only _ONE_ POJO.
 * Sadly, every time you need to update any data, whole sheet of the excel will be rewritten.
 This will be a major problem if data is huge.
-* Only String, Integer, Double, BigInteger, Long, Boolean, Date classes are supported.
+* Only String, Integer, Double, BigInteger, Long, Boolean and Date classes are supported.

 ***